-At Montgomery Road, we ensure our pupils are taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum.
-This may include covering relevant issues through personal, social, health and economic education (PSHE).
-This will include Sex and Relationships Education (SRE).
+We ensure our pupils are taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum.
+This may include covering relevant issues through personal, social, health and economic education (PSHE) and through sex and relationship education (SRE).
+Our PSE curriculum is clearly planned to reflect current issues and is flexible enough to be responsive if needed.
+AQA Awards are used to support this programme of learning.